deighanc/deighanc/README.md

 ## Open-Source Projects 🚀

 ### Finance Calculator
-GitHub Repository contains a finance calculator project that was completed in addition to simple linear regression analysis work conducted in Jupyter notebook.
+GitHub Repository that contains a finance calculator project that was completed in addition to simple linear regression analysis work that was conducted in Jupyter notebook.
 [GitHub Repository](https://github.com/deighanc/DS-Bootcsmp)

 ### Data Science (Fundamentals) Portfolio